Red Hat OpenDaylight Product Guide

 The Red Hat OpenDaylight solution provides a smooth transition to software-defined networking for both service providers and traditional data center operators who are running Red Hat OpenStack Platform.
-It combines carefully selected services and thoroughly tested packages that will help you set up a lean and stable OpenDaylight solution as a backend to OpenStack neutron with minimal effort.
+It combines carefully selected services and thoroughly tested packages that will help you to set up a lean and stable OpenDaylight solution.

 This document introduces Red Hat OpenDaylight on Red Hat OpenStack Platform, configured as an OpenStack SDN controller based on the NetVirt application.

-OpenDaylight OpenDaylight does not represent an independent Red Hat product and is only provided as an integrated part of the Red Hat OpenStack Platform.
+OpenDaylight does not represent an independent Red Hat product and therefore is only provided as an integrated part of the Red Hat OpenStack Platform.

 For more information on the support scope for features marked as technology previews, see Technology Preview Features Support Scope.